CrispyDrone/NuKeeper/README.md

 Additional features:

-+ Support `--reviewer` for TFS for all commands that create pull requests
++ Support `--reviewer` for Azure Devops Services/Azure Devops Server/TFS for all commands that create pull requests
 + Support `--maxopenpullrequests` for AzureDevops/TFS for all commands that create pull requests
 + Support custom templates for commit messages, pull request title, and pull request body.
 The templates can be specified in [mustache](https://mustache.github.io/), we use the [Stubble engine](https://github.com/StubbleOrg/Stubble).
 + Support `--targetBranch` for Azure Devops while using the repository command and providing a remote url